PROSTATIC NEOPLASM

 AI vs. radiologist: who spots prostate cancer better?

-Knowledge-focused Recruiting nowThis study looks at whether artificial intelligence (AI) can help doctors find prostate cancer on MRI scans.
-About 150 men aged 55 to 80 who are scheduled for a prostate biopsy will take part.
-Researchers will compare how well radiologists detect cancer with and without AI assist…
+Knowledge-focused Recruiting nowThis study looks at whether artificial intelligence (AI) can help radiologists find prostate cancer on MRI scans.
+About 150 men aged 55-80 who are scheduled for a prostate biopsy will take part.
+The AI software will be compared to radiologists reading the scans alone.
+The goal is…

 Matched conditions: PROSTATIC NEOPLASM